arrigonialberto86/funtime/deepsets.md

 Let us now implement a simple experiment that is also reported in the original **Deep Sets** publication.
 A neural network receives in input a set of MNIST images (28 x 28 pixels) and needs to compute their numerical sum.
-In this experiment, the model is trained end-to-end in order to interpret the identity of the numbers in input image and to produce their sum after aggregation (*pooling*).
+In this experiment, the model is trained end-to-end in order to interpret the identity of the numbers in the input images and to produce their sum after aggregation (*pooling*).
-The number of images to be used (the input set) is itself a variable, in this simple example though, it will be restricted to 3.
+The number of images to be used (the input set) is itself a variable, in this simple example though it will be restricted to 3.

 The structure of the neural net consists of an *image-processing* part which condense the information contained in the input image
 (as usual through subsequent convolutional layers) and a feed-forward neural net after pooling (the *sum* operation) which transforms